x1unix/innosilicon-web-ui/README.md

 Sources of web admin interface for Innosilicon ASICs.

-Sources were collected using source map was disabled but still present in firmware.
+Sources were collected using source map.
+It was disabled but still present in firmware.
 Web application is written in React.

 I translated comments from chinese where it was possible.